 The Chinese hamsters are much smaller than the Syrian hamsterswith a length of about 10 to 15 cm.
 They are more like mice, are faster on their feet and much more players than other hamster breeds.
 If you want a pet that you can play with, the Chinese hamster may be of interest to you.

-This breed of hamster is friendly and affectionate when she gets the attention she needs, and she'll appreciate being held and petted without nipping at you.
-You can house more than one Chinese Hamster together, but you'll need to introduce them slowly to each other to make sure they like each other before putting them in the same room. cage.
-There is no guarantee for this.
+This breed of hamster is friendly and affectionate when she gets the attention she needs, and she'll appreciate being held and stroked without nipping at you.
+You can house more than one Chinese hamster together, but you'll need to introduce them slowly to each other to make sure they like each other before putting them in the same room. cage.
+There is no guarantee in this respect.

 They require a lot of attention and can become destructive when they get bored.
-In this sense, they require a little more maintenance as you will need to keep them busy and happy as much as possible, otherwise they will eat away at everything.
+In that sense, they require a bit more maintenance as you will need to keep them busy and happy as much as possible, otherwise they may chew through absolutely everything.

 Campbell Dwarf Russian Hamster

 For all dwarf hamsters, the clue is in the name, as they are tiny and look like voles.
-A Campbell hamster has a shorter lifespan, about 1.5 to 2 years, and is much more likely to be seen in the wild. shy than other hamster breeds.
+A Campbell hamster has a shorter lifespan, about 1.5 to 2 years, and is much more shy than other hamster breeds.
 They are mostly nocturnalbut they like be sociable and when they receive attention from you.

-You will need to ensure that the dwarf hamster feel at home, with an atmosphere of warm and safe place and perhaps some accessories so that he can sleep in the hide.
+You will need to ensure that the dwarf hamster feel at home, with an atmosphere of warm and safe place and maybe some accessories so that he can sleep hide.
 Because of their shy nature, Campbell's dwarf hamsters are not suitable pets for young children.
 They will prefer an owner with a calmer temperament who has time to give them attention when they need it.

 Another breed of dwarf hamster, the Russian hamster winter whitealso known as Siberian hamster or djungian hamsterIt is twice as small as the Syrian hamster and comes from colder climates.